atlas-editor/stamp-detection/README.md

 **References**:

 ​    [1] B. Micenkova and J. v.
-Beusekom, "Stamp Detection in Color Document Images", 2011
+Beusekom. *Stamp Detection in Color Document Images*.
+2011.

-​    [2] P. Forczmanski and A. Markiewicz, "Stamps Detection and Classification Using Simple Features Ensemble", 2015
+​    [2] P. Forczmanski and A. Markiewicz. *Stamps Detection and Classification Using Simple Features Ensemble*.
+2015.